1996 All-Ireland Senior Football Championship final: The brawl

-Tommy Dowd got a goal and Brendan Reilly got the winning point but none of this matters: all is forgotten now apart from the infamous brawl which broke out over by the Cusack Stand in the shadow of Hill 16.
-Every man on the pitch soon found himself in the middle of the melee, apart from Meath's Brendan Reilly, Mayo goalkeeper John Madden and his full-back Kevin Cahill.
-Almost 30 players joined in a brawl that will go down in history as one of the worst ever seen at a GAA match.
+The brawl broke out over by the Cusack Stand in the shadow of Hill 16.
+Almost 30 players, apart from Meath's Brendan Reilly, Mayo goalkeeper John Madden and his full-back Kevin Cahill, joined in the brawl.

 Referee Pat McEnaney sought to punish those he deemed the worst offenders.
 He decided he would send off Mayo's Liam McHale and Meath's John McDermott.
 "When it all settled down my gut instinct was to send off McDermott with McHale.
 I had my mind made up on that", McEnaney later said.

 Then he consulted with umpire Francie McMahon, who had witnessed something dreadful.
 "Pat," he said.
 "You're going to have to send off Colm Coyle.
 He's after dropping about six of them".
 One of the linesmen, Kevin Walsh, intervened to also highlight Coyle's indiscretions.

 McEnaney sent off McHale and Coyle.
 McHale has never claimed not to have been involved in the brawl that day; indeed, he is on record as saying: "I was right in the middle right from the start".
 Coyle had arrived later.

 The games

+This year's final was played on 15 September, with the replay following on 29 September.

 Ray Dempsey's 45th-minute goal gave Mayo a lead of six points; however, a Meath comeback, culminating in a last-minute Colm Coyle long-range point, saw the game end in a draw on a scoreline of 1–9 to 0–12.

 The final ended in a draw, Meath getting last-minute point when Colm Coyle pumped the ball in that was allowed to bounce and ended up over the bar.
 As is customary, a replay followed.
 Meath won by a point, with goals by Trevor Giles (penalty) and Tommy Dowd.
 Meath's Mark O'Reilly was just a boy that day.

 Brendan Reilly scored the winning point.

 It was the first of two All-Ireland football titles for Meath that decade, followed by success in 1999.

 This was the second consecutive All-Ireland Senior Football Championship Final replay in which at least at least one player sent off; Gerry McEntee was sent off in the 1988 All-Ireland Senior Football Championship Final replay.